AngleProtocol/angle-docs/transmuter/implementation/collateralsManagement.md

 While collateral assets in Transmuter remain by default idle in the contract, the system supports the possibility to plug manager contracts or strategies to generate a yield on the assets in the backing.

 {% hint style="info" %}
-While possible, this feature is not activated so far for any of the agEUR collateral assets.
+While possible, this feature is not activated so far for any of the EURA collateral assets.
 It could be activated on a per asset level by the protocol governance.
 {% endhint %}

 Investing a portion of the reserves of Transmuter in yield strategies can enable it to get over-collateralized over time and to build a safety buffer for future depegs of assets in the system.
 If the protocol gets badly collateralized, this kind of mechanism may also help the protocol slowly re-collateralize itself.